rail-berkeley/soar/README.md

 # SOAR
 Code release for the paper "Autonomous Improvement of Instruction Following Skills via Foundation Models".

-This repository contains two components: (1) the VLM powered semantics-aware autonomous data collection pipeline, and (2) Jax/Flax code for training the policies used in the paper.
+This repository contains two components: (1) the VLM powered semantics-aware autonomous data collection pipeline, (2) converting the collected raw data into the RLDS format, and (3) Jax/Flax code for training the policies used in the paper.

 ## (1) Autonomous Data Collection